-With a background in landscape architecture, international development cooperation, and social impact measurement, Jia is interested in working towards improved quality of life for communities through design, performance measurement, and research.
-Jia is also a researcher at the University of Toronto working on translating resilience thinking to the field of landscape architecture.
+With a background in landscape architecture, international development cooperation, and social impact measurement, Jia currently leads a research, analytics, and evaluation team at the City of Toronto's Parks, Forestry, and Recreation Division to provide decision-support related to improving quality of life for the public.
+She has a special interest in community development through design, performance measurement, and sociology-ecological resilience research.
+Jia is also a research collaborator with the University of Toronto working on translating resilience thinking into practical policy and operational priorities.

-For the past 11 years, her experience in international development cooperation in over a dozen countries in the global south included improving organizational and program effectiveness within non-governmental organizations and government agencies.
-She has worked with Plan International, the World Bank (Asia), Ministries of Health in Tanzania, Mali, Ghana, Bangladesh, as well as donors including Dubai Cares, Global Affairs Canada (formerly Canadian DFATD), Global Sanitation Fund, and African Development Bank.
+She also has a decade of experience in international development cooperation in over a dozen countries in the Global South, including improving organizational and program effectiveness within non-governmental organizations and government agencies.
+She has worked with Plan International, the World Bank (Asia), Ministries of Health in Tanzania, Mali, Ghana, Bangladesh, as well as donors including Dubai Cares, Global Affairs Canada, Global Sanitation Fund, and African Development Bank.

 Hon.
 BA International Relations, University of Toronto (2004)

-Key research Interests: Resilience thinking, landscape design, public engagement, evaluation
+Key research Interests: Resilience thinking, landscape design, public engagement, evaluation, policy